 Whilst we understand that many firms handle accessibility outside of eLearning, we want as many people as possible to have direct access to our learning resources.
 Through audio, closed captioning (like instructions), document-based job aids and other features that make up ADA / 508 compliance eLearning.

-Now we’re getting to the good stuff… Here are out top tips for how you can ensure section 508 Compliance eLearning resources for your organization:
+Now we’re getting to the good stuff… Here are our six top tips for how you can ensure section 508 Compliance eLearning resources for your organization:

 1. Create a Consistent Design Concept